G-DLP/gdlp.co.uk/content/posts/long-covid-liverpool.md

 ---
-title: long covid treatment in Liverpool 💀
+title: long covid treatment in Liverpool [UPDATED] 💀
 description: or lack thereof. a year of referral nightmares.
 date: 2021-12-17
 tldr: the timeline of my interactions with the NHS throughout my first year of long covid